Gardens of the Far North

 Later we continue to Inverness to our comfortable accommodation.
 Dinner will be served here this evening.

 After breakfast we have a long but most rewarding day as we drive across the north of Scotland to visit Dundonnell House Garden.
 The main part of the garden lies within very old walls and is divided into distinctive compartments, adding greatly to the interest here; other highlights include riverside walks in the fine arboretum and a restored Victorian glasshouse.
 Our final visit of the day is to Inverewe Gardens, unquestionably one of the most outstanding gardens in the country.
 The northern road into Inverewe is spectacular - towering mountains and breathtaking vistas.
+We arrive at Castle of Mey the most northerly inhabited castle in England and the former favourite residence of The Queen Mother.
+This afternoon tour the gardens of this grand castle; the beautiful walled garden, East Garden and Woodland area.

 Dinner will be served on our return to the hotel.